ta1n/classify/README.md

 [Car Vs Bike  Dataset](https://www.kaggle.com/datasets/utkarshsaxenadn/car-vs-bike-classification-dataset)

     - Create "data" directory
-    - Create train, evaluation and test directory
+    - Create train, evaluation and test directories
     - Inside each of 3 directories, create 2 directories named "Bike" and "Car"
     - Split all of Car and Bike images into 3 directories collected from the dataset(only the jpeg images)